PHYSICAL EDUCATION - Mr G Read Head of Department

 In accordance with the National Curriculum for Physical Education, the students are taught the implications of physical activity upon their health and are assessed on their ability to understand the whole subject as well as performing specific physical skills.

-Nationally all of the GCSE PE courses are changing from September 2016.
-The Year Ten students who have just begun on the GCSE course will follow the new syllabus.
-The biggest change in the new specification is the weighting of the assessment with 60% now coming from two separate exam papers, 10% from written coursework and 30% from three practical assessments.
+The GCSE PE specification is assessed with 60% coming from two separate exam papers, 10% from written coursework and 30% from three practical assessments.

-There are national changes to A Level PE as well as GCSE PE from September 2016.
-As with GCSE PE, this represents a change in the weighting of the award with 70% now assessed through the three written papers, 15% through verbal coursework and 15% through one practical activity.
+The A Level PE specification is with 70% assessed through the three written papers, 15% through verbal coursework and 15% through one practical activity.

 At key times in the year, students also have the opportunity to compete for their allocated houses.
-The activities are rugby, netball, cross country, football, hockey, cricket, rounders, swimming and of course the athletics events on the Sports Day.
+The activities are rugby, netball, cross country, football, hockey, cricket, rounders, swimming, Handball and of course the athletics events on the Sports Day.

 The department runs a very extensive range of extra-curricular activities.
 There are some clubs that run throughout the year and some that are seasonal and reflect the focus activities in lessons.
 The teams enter a wide range of competitions enabling participation in a number of different activities and ability levels.